 The accounting and financial reporting policies of Independent Bancshares, Inc. ("Independent") and its subsidiary conform to generally accepted accounting principles and general banking industry practices.
-The following consolidated financial statements have not been audited and all material intercompany balances and transactions have been eliminated.
+The preceding consolidated financial statements as of March 31, 2000 have not been audited and all material intercompany balances and transactions have been eliminated.
 A more detailed description of Independent's accounting policies is included in the 1999 audited consolidated financial statements.